 When is it time to get help?

 Anxiety is characterized by frequent, irrational, and uncontrollable worry.
 These worries are often about everyday subjects such as health, money, family, or work.
-When these worries cause you stress, you start to avoid situations in which you are fearful, and negatively impact your daily life, it’s time to seek help and support.
+When these worries cause you stress, negatively impact your daily life, or when you start to avoid situations in which you are fearful, it’s time to seek help and support.

 Anxiety treatment methods